 The underexplored block is centrally located in the prolific North Sumatra Basin and contains large structures with attractive gas and oil plays.
 The region has a strong demand, high priced gas market and a new open access pipeline connected to Medan extends through the PSC acreage.

 The South Block A PSC which, following a January 2017 relinquishment has an area of 421km2, is divided into two separate blocks, the western block is known as Area 1 and covers an area of 366km2, while the smaller Area 2 block to the east, extends over the coastal boundary with an offshore portion, and covers an area of 55km2.

 Amanah Timur-1 was drilled by the Joint Venture in January 2017 and was a discovery with gas and condensate flared and interpreted oil zones.
-Appraisal drilling is planned in 2017 and development planning is ongoing.
+Appraisal drilling is planned for early 2018.
 The Amanah Timur location is also within 6km of the city of Langsa with a population of approximately 150,000.
 The region has a gas market with solid demand, consequent high prices and a new open access pipeline to Medan extends through the PSC acreage and within 100 metres of the Amanah Timur location.

 The block contains attractive plays and continuations of structural trends that have been productive in adjacent blocks.
 Of particular note, the block contains the world-class Jerneh prospect with an area of up to 60 km2 making it arguably the largest undrilled prospect in the North Sumatra Basin.